ychnlgy/Private-Trace-Synthesis/README.md

 ### GAN Experiments

-Using a simple GAN with no privacy, we produce the following example at 2000 epochs:
+Using a simple GAN with no privacy, we produce the following 20,000 traces at 2000 epochs:

 ![alt text](images/public-gan.png)